-- (1) The remaining 48.95% equity interests are owned by Huzhou Meiman Investment Management LLP, an unaffiliated third party. - (2) On December 16, 2020, an affiliate controlled by Mr. Dong Hu, our chairman of the board of directors, chief executive officer and chief financial officer, acquired 0.0036% of the equity interests in Zhejiang Ebang Communication Technology Co., Ltd. - (3) There is another Hong Kong entity within the Group named Ebang Trust Limited, whose ultimate parent is Ebang International Holdings Inc.
+- (1) The remaining 48.95% equity interests are owned by Huzhou Meiman Investment Management LLP, an unaffiliated third party. - (2) On December 16, 2020, an affiliate controlled by Dong Hu, our chairman of the board of directors, chief executive officer and chief financial officer, acquired 0.0036% of the equity interests in Zhejiang Ebang. - (3) On November 22, 2023, an affiliate controlled by Mr. Hu, our chairman of the board of directors, chief executive officer and chief financial officer, acquired 0.0036% of the equity interests in Hangzhou Ebang Shengye. - (4) There is another Hong Kong entity within the group of subsidiaries listed above named Ebang Trust Limited ("Ebang Trust"), whose ultimate parent is Ebang International.